shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/04 AWS Cognito.md

 - Amazon Cognito can determine whether the password has been compromised.
 - We can set the settings `block use` from the advanced section.
 Also, we can determine the actions like `sign in`, `sign up` and `password change`.
 - Using risk factor, low, high or medium, it can invoke using the MFA for the user
+- To enforce additional security **only for the suspicious authentication**, can be used `Adaptive Authentication`

 ### ALB Integration